 “No one has won one of these cases.
 It was said these cases couldn’t be won.
 But after a week in trial, we exposed NCIS and the tactics they were using, and we exposed how they were absolutely entrapping people into committing crimes they otherwise wouldn’t commit.”

 These are just some of the issues discovered after relentlessly going after these sting operation cases.
 We will continue to fight and expect that many more victories will need to be had before the military changes its position on sting operations in general.
-See more about our sexual assault legal services and learn how a court martial lawyer can help you.
+See more about our sexual assault legal services and learn how lawyers and attorneys who defend against court martial charges can help you.

 We’ve defended service members from sting operations throughout the Pacific and elsewhere.
 And we’ve proven ourselves more than capable of going up against the “insurmountable” odds of the prosecution’s evidence and attorneys.